StackStorm/st2docs/docs/source/reference/cli.rst

    or similar.

 Note that you can still use the "old" method of supplying both username and password in the configuration file if you wish.
+If both a username and password are present in the configuration, then the client will automatically try to authenticate with these credentials.

 If you want to disable auth token caching and want the CLI to retrieve a new auth token on each invocation, you can do that by setting ``cache_token``